Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

   const client = new SecretClient("https://key-vault-name.vault.azure.net", credential);
 ```

-In this sample the application is again using the `InteractiveBrowserCredential` to authenticate a SecretClient, but with two major differences from our first example.
-First, in this example the application is explicitly forcing any user interaction to happen before the credential is given to the client by calling `authenticate`.
+In this sample, the application is again using the `InteractiveBrowserCredential` to authenticate a SecretClient, but with two major differences from our first example.
+First, in this example, the application is explicitly forcing any user interaction to happen before the credential is given to the client by calling the `authenticate` method.

 The second difference is here the application is preventing the credential from automatically initiating user interaction.
 Even though the application authenticates the user before the credential is used, further interaction might still be needed, for instance in the case that the user's refresh token expires, or a specific method require additional consent or authentication.